DTS: Enhancing Large Reasoning Models via Decoding Tree Sketching: ( )

 \subsection{The Algorithm of \Algnameabbr{}}

 \Algnameabbr{} is described in Algorithm~\ref{alg:dts}.
-The algorithm begins by initializing the reasoning set with $\varnothing$ (line~1).
-During the decoding process, \Algnameabbr{} follows Equation~(\ref{eq:new_branch}) to expands new branches~(line 3); and then follows Equation~(\ref{eq:branch-autoregressive}) to update the reasoning set~(line 4).
-The decoding process stops as soon as any reasoning path terminates with the ending token (line 6), where that ended sequence is returned as the final reasoning and answer (line 7).
-Overall, \Algnameabbr{} follows a breadth-first Search strategy over the sketched decoding tree, ensuring the shortest reasoning path is identified.
-All reasoning paths are expanded in parallel by leveraging GPU parallelism, which ensures both the efficiency and scalability of \Algnameabbr{}.
+The algorithm begins by initializing the reasoning set and the completed trajectories set with $\varnothing$~(line~1).
+During the decoding, \Algnameabbr{} follows Equation~(\ref{eq:new_branch}) to expands new branches~(line~3); and then follows Equation~(\ref{eq:branch-autoregressive}) to update the reasoning process~(line~4).
+At each step, any trajectories that have reached the ending token are added to the completed set~(line~5).
+Decoding continues until the size of the completed trajectories set has reached the voting budget, at which point a final voted answer is returned~(lines~6-8).
+For \texttt{DTS-Greedy}, the voting budget is one.
+Overall, \Algnameabbr{} follows a breadth-first search strategy over the sketched decoding tree, ensuring that short and completed reasoning trajectories are prioritized under both \texttt{DTS-Greedy} and \texttt{DTS-Stable}.